Azure/azure-sdk-for-python/azure-cognitiveservices-vision-computervision/README.md

 * Generate thumbnails: Create a custom JPEG image to use as a thumbnail of the original image.
 * Get description of an image: Get a description of the image based on its subject domain.

-For more information about these resources, see [Working with Azure computer vision][computervision_resources].
+For more information about this service, see [What is Computer Vision?][computervision_docs].

 ## Examples